SchrodZzz/FFXIV-Ishgard-auto-craft/README.md

 * In main.py change constants if needed (time your macro requires, button numbers for RT and B, button press delay)
 * Launch main.py and use craft(n) to start the craft cycle.
 * Select window with the game so it gets input signals from vJoy.
-* Enjoy your free time with out need to start croft every minute. (:
+* Enjoy your free time without need to start croft every minute. (: